helmetroo/fetch-twitter-bookmarks/README.md

 At the moment, Twitter doesn't have an API that allows you to fetch your bookmarks.
 Bookmarks are also only available through the mobile app, or by visiting the mobile version of Twitter's site (https://m.twitter.com).

-To counter this, this tool uses Puppeteer to act as a user to log in to the mobile Twitter site, navigate to the bookmarks page (https://m.twitter.com/i/bookmarks), then scroll down continuously and scrape each tweet.
+To work around this, this tool uses Puppeteer to act as a user to log in to the mobile Twitter site, navigate to the bookmarks page (https://m.twitter.com/i/bookmarks), then scroll down continuously and scrape each tweet.
+If there is an issue encountered as the tool scrolls for tweets, the tool will automatically click a "Try again" button to keep going.
 The tool assumes tweets are wrapped in an ```<article />``` element.

 <a name="requirements"></a>